Librarika/manual/docs/libraries.md

 	![My plan page](img/my-plan-page.png)

 * Click on "Show More Plans" link if you want to see more premium plans.
-* Choose your desired plan and click on the `Upgrade Now` button next to the your choosen plan.
+* Choose your desired plan and click on the `Upgrade Now` button next to your choosen plan.
 * You will be prompted with a check-out form containing plan name, yearly subscription info and billing amount.
 * Complete the check-out procedure by entering billing information and payment method.
 * Your library will be upgraded to the Premium Plan instantly.